top of page

 Public Commissions/Projects (selected)

-2022 | Homegrown, Feltham Fete, Arts Council England, Creative people and Places, and London Borough of Hounslow
+2022 | Homegrown, Feltham Fete, Arts Council England, Creative People and Places, and London Borough of Hounslow

 2021 | Love Ealing Love Local, Community Project, England European Regional Development Fund